17 Must-Visit Places For Your California Bucket List

 4. Visit Wine Country

 Whether you like wine or not, Napa Valley is simply a gorgeous place to visit with its hills blanketed with grapes.
+Skip the hassle and book a full-day wine tour.

 With five towns making up Napa Valley, each offers its own attractions, such as hot springs, mud baths, hiking, shopping, and fine dining.
+You can even take a hot air balloon ride!

 Sonoma Wine Country

-sonoma wine country
+wine country in california

 5. Hug the Biggest Trees in the World